ywzheng1/logs-analysis-project/README.md

 This project makes use of the same Linux-based virtual machine (VM).
 You will need to install virtual box and vagrant to run this project.

+#### Start the virtual machine
+From your terminal, inside the vagrant subdirectory, run the command `vagrant up`.
+This will cause Vagrant to download the Linux operating system and install it.
+This may take quite a while (many minutes) depending on how fast your Internet connection is.

+When `vagrant up` is finished running, you will get your shell prompt back.
+At this point, you can run `vagrant ssh` to log in to your newly installed Linux VM!

 #### Download database
 Database was provide by Udacity and available to download here: [database](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).